think-root/content-alchemist/README.md

 **Method:** `POST`

 **Description:** This endpoint retrieves a list of repositories based on the provided limit, posted status, and sorting preferences.
 Results can be sorted by different fields and directions, with special handling for null values in publication dates.
-Supports language-specific text filtering.
+By default, if `text_language` is omitted, the endpoint returns the raw multilingual text exactly as stored, e.g., "===(en)text===(uk)текст===".
+If `text_language` is provided (e.g., "en" or "uk"), the endpoint returns only that language’s text.
+If the requested language is not available, the response preserves the existing error handling behavior.

 **Curl Example:**